fluid-project/grunt-modulefiles/README.md

 })
 ```

-The `local_module` task will look for json dependency files in your project matching the specified file pattern.
+The `modulefiles` task will look for json dependency files in your project matching the specified file pattern.
 These json dependency files contain a name for the module, the files it contains, and other modules it depends on.
 The included files and dependencies should all be listed in the order of their dependence.

 ```json